 The AVTEC Welding shops are equipped with state-of-the-art cutting and welding equipment, including computerized plasma cutting machines for plate and pipe.

-The mission of the Combination Welding Program is to streamline the entry process so that students can acquire those skills necessary to successfully pass the AWS-Unlimited Thickness certification and ASME 6G pipe certification tests so they are able to become successfully employed in the welding industry.
+The mission of the Combination Welding Program is to teach students those skills, attitudes and professional work ethic necessary to become successfully employed in the welding industry.
+Part of that training includes the skills to successfully pass the AWS-Unlimited Thickness certification and may include the ASME 6G pipe certification tests.

 Length of Course